Mötley Crüe: Musical style and legacy

 Mötley Crüe's musical style is most commonly described as heavy metal, glam metal, and hard rock.
 According to AllMusic, the band has "a knack for melding pop hooks to heavy metal theatrics".
-The band explored alternative metal and grunge sounds on Mötley Crüe (1994) and industrial rock on Generation Swine (1997).
+They are among the first bands to be labeled "hair metal," according to music website Loudwire.
+The band's early sound drew influence from glam rock, blues rock and early punk rock.
+The website stated that the band developed their sound by "twist[ing] those influences into something louder, sleazier and more dangerous."
+The band's image during this time was described as "flamboyant", and incorporated styles and accessories such as backcombed hair and slim-fit pants.
+The band later explored alternative metal and grunge sounds on Mötley Crüe (1994) and industrial rock on Generation Swine (1997).

 Music critic Martin Popoff's book The Top 500 Heavy Metal Songs of All Time lists seven of the band's songs in its ranking.
 Mötley Crüe was ranked tenth on MTV's list of Top 10 Heavy Metal Bands of All-Time and ninth on VH1's All Time Top Ten Metal Bands.
-Music website Loudwire named the band the 22nd greatest metal band of all time.
+Loudwire named the band the 22nd greatest metal band of all time.
 Spin named Shout at the Devil the 11th best metal album of all time.
 In 2013, LA Weekly named the band the third best hair metal band of all time.
 Rolling Stone named Too Fast For Love the 22nd best metal album of all time.

 In 2006, the band received a star on the Hollywood Walk of Fame.

 In 2014, the tribute album Nashville Outlaws was released, featuring country music stars including Rascal Flatts, LeAnn Rimes and Darius Rucker covering various Mötley Crüe songs.
 The album debuted at number 2 on the Billboard Country Album chart and number 5 on the Billboard 200.

+In 2016, the staff of Loudwire named them the 22nd-best metal band of all time.
+In 2020, Jeff Mezydlo of Yardbarker included them in his list of "the 20 greatest hair metal bands of all time", placing them fourth.

+In 2025, Ultimate Classic Rock said Mötley Crüe was among the "Big Four" of glam metal, along with Def Leppard, Bon Jovi and Poison.
+A year later, Loudwire stated the opinion that they were among the "Big Four" bands of '80s rock along with Van Halen, Def Leppard and Guns N' Roses, noting that their sound had been emulated by countless Los Angeles bands that followed them.
+The site wrote: "It's impossible to envision the '80s without teased hair and tight pants — and even harder to imagine the decade without Mötley Crüe."